Is your 3 year old waking up too early all of a sudden? Learn what to do when your child wakes up too early and won’t go back to sleep.

 1. Use a digital clock

-For the longest time, one of my twins would wake up at a crazy early hour every morning.
+For the longest time, one of my twins would wake up at an early hour every morning.
 It didn’t help that mornings were dark, even at the “official” wake-up time.
 From his view in bed, 5am could easily have been 6:30am.

 That all changed when I put a digital clock in their room.